At 1622m, Mount Bartle Frere is the tallest peak in Queensland! The 15km return hike to summit is not for the faint hearted!

 - Long pants & salt (to protect from the hundreds of leeches)

 - A hiking buddy to share the gain and pain

-It is a good idea to be prepared for all weather conditions as it is common for Mt Bartle Frere to have rain, making the path dangerously slippery.
+It’s a good idea to be prepared for all weather conditions as it’s common for Mt Bartle Frere to have rain, making the path dangerously slippery.
 Good preparation is essential for staying safe during this walk.
 Check out this important info from Queensland National Parks before heading out.